 HAL Network Code - a set of rules which is incorporated into, and therefore forms part of, each bilateral access contract between HAL and holders of rights of access to the track owned by HAL.

-Supporting documentation which includes a standard track access agreement and a standard station access agreement
+Supporting documentation includes a standard track access agreement and a standard station access agreement.

 To support the commitments contained within the Network Code and Network Statement, please find links below to relevant documentation:

 - Technical specification document

 - Timetable planning rules

 - Response templates